5 Advantages to Creating a Podcast for Your Business

-Have you considered creating a podcast for your business?
+Have you considered launching a podcast for your business?

 Why is podcasting becoming more prevalent?

 Simply put, the technology has quickly caught up with the medium.
 The most notable development is that consumers can now access and listen to podcasts on demand.
-Mobile apps such as the Downcast App and Stitcher can seamlessly sync new podcast shows to your smart phone or tablet while you sleep.
-In fact, Stitcher is now being made available in many 2013 automobile models.
-I recently had the opportunity to try this out in a GM model and it was totally awesome.
+Mobile apps such as the official iTunes app (now native to all iPhones) and the Stitcher app for Android phones allow you to subscribe and seamlessly sync new podcast shows to your smart phone.

 Mary Meeker, longtime investment research analyst and partner at Silicon Valley venture capital firm Kleiner Perkins Caufield & Byers believes that sound is going to be “HUGE”!
 In her 2012 Internet Trends presentation (which is always a fascinating read), Meeker says: